Our recruitment process has four stages:

 The questions are comprehensive and you will have to provide biographical information including travel history, education, employment history, current and previous address history and membership with professional groups.
 Some of the information provided will be validated with other Government agencies.

-If you are deemed as not been suitable to work at ASIC or to hold a Government security clearance, your employment with ASIC will not continue.
+If you are deemed as not being suitable to work at ASIC or to hold a Government security clearance, your employment with ASIC will not continue.

 The ASIC security team will be able to provide you with more information on the ASIC Suitability and Baseline Assessment, they are contactable at firstname.lastname@example.org.